 - Standardized format seamlessly integrates with axiUm’s EHR.

-- Standardized format also drives diagnosis, procedure quality, and profitable outcomes which leads to improved quality standards and a diminished margin of error.
+- The standardized format also drives diagnosis, procedure quality, and profitable outcomes, which leads to improved quality standards and a diminished margin of error.

 A Necessary Culture Shift